SkylineCommunications/dataminer-docs/connector-help/connector_help/Vodafone_Service_Definition.md

 # Vodafone Service Definition

-The basic driver for enhanced services specific for Vodafone.
+The basic connector for enhanced services specific for Vodafone.

 ## About